SU5A5/TWITTER-SENTIMENT-ANALYSIS-COVID-19/README.md

 - *` models/`*: Directory containing the trained machine learning models saved as pickle files.

-- *` data/`*: Directory to store the scraped Twitter data and other relevant datasets.
+- *` data/`*: since the dataset to huge heres the link to dataset https://github.com/gabrielpreda/covid-19-tweets

 - *`utils/`*: Utility functions for data preprocessing, model training, and evaluation.